Feb 01, 2024

-A hostname is a name that identifies a device in a network.
-Usually, it is set as localhost during the operating system’s installation process.
+A hostname is a name used to identify a device on a network.
+Usually, it is set as localhost during the operating system installation.

-However, if there are several devices in a network, this will generate duplicates and cause network conflict.
-To avoid that, we recommend changing the hostname of your Linux system.
+However, if there are several devices in a network, this might generate duplicates and cause network conflict.
+To avoid that, you’re advised to change the hostname of your Linux system.

-In this article, we will explain three methods to change hostname on CentOS and any other Linux distributions, such as Debian, Ubuntu, and Red Hat Enterprise Linux (RHEL).
+In this article, we will illustrate three methods to change the hostname on CentOS and other Linux distributions like Debian, Ubuntu, and Red Hat Enterprise Linux (RHEL).

-In this section, you’ll learn how to change the current hostname permanently on Linux old or new virtual private servers – using the hostnamectl command, nmtui, or editing your configuration files.
+In this section, you’ll learn how to change the current hostname permanently on Linux virtual private servers – using the hostnamectl command, Hostinger VPS, nmtui, or editing your configuration files.